HANICA-DWA/Eloquent-JavaScript/06_object.md

 A property like `speak(line)` in an object expression is a shorthand for defining a method.
 It creates a property called `speak` and gives it a function as its value.

+{{todo

+uitleggen es6 method definities: equiv aan speak: function(line) {…}, maar static props bestaan niet in es6, dit soort defs kunnen alleen in object/class definitions

+todo}}

 The "proto" rabbit acts as a container for the properties that are shared by all rabbits.
 An individual rabbit object, like the killer